Comparing Living Standards around the World

 Human Development Index (HDI): Measuring Quality of Life Based on Life Expectancy, Education, and GNI Per Capita

 Another measure of quality of life is the Human Development Index (HDI), which measures quality of life based on life expectancy at birth, education, and gross national income per capita, adjusted in PPP dollars.
 The educational component is measured as the mean number of years of education for adults at least 25 years of age and the expected number of years that children will remain in school.
-The GNI per capita, similar to, and equal to, GDP per capita, measures the amount of income per person if the national income were distributed equally.
+The GNI per capita, like, and equal to, GDP per capita, measures the amount of income per person if the national income were distributed equally.
 Although the HDI does not measure how income is actually distributed, some indication of its distribution is provided by the measures of education and life expectancy, since both measures are higher for wealthier people than for poorer people.
 Other related indexes, based on the same information sources, include:

 - Inequality-Adjusted Human Development Index (IHDI)